PRIME-RE/prime-re.github.io/structural_preprocessing/data_preparation.md

 <a name="issues"></a>
 ## B. Issues linked to NHP imaging
--non-standard orientation: shinx position, oblique orientation
+- non-standard orientation: sphinx position, oblique orientation
 - strong intensity bias due to a huge variety of coils used.
 -